 Many thanks to Anna-Marie for contributing the Chinese version, the transliteration of this song and for translating it into English.
 Thanks also to James Yannucci for help with the Pinyin.

 You can visit the “Mei mei bei zhe yang wa wa” Song Page for more info about this song including French and Spanish translations and the simplified Chinese text.

 This article was posted on Monday, May 11th, 2009 at 4:16 pm and is filed under Children's Songs, China, Chinese Children's Songs, Countries & Cultures, Little Sister Carries Her Doll, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Chinese Song, “Little Sister Carries Her Doll” With a Video”